 Work Experience is always important, especially now in our current economic climate.
 Therefore, gaining more work related experience is likely to give you an advantage in the labour market by the time you leave full-time education.

-The placement with an employer is for a period of one week, where you will learn about a particular job.
-While you are on your Work Experience placement you will be able to find out about the types of skills employers look for when they are recruiting.
+The placement with an employer is for a period of one week, where pupils will learn about a particular job.
+Whilst on the Work Experience placement pupils will be able to find out about the types of skills employers look for when they are recruiting.
 This opportunity also develops communication skills and self confidence.

 I enjoyed the independence gained from the project as it was a realistic task that would have been set for a university student.